esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 ## Simulate HTTP Errors in Cypress Tests
 We can use Cypress to simulate errors and test how the application responds.

-Example of how to use Cyp
+Example of how to use Cypress interceptor:
 ```js
 cy.server()
   cy.route({